CodeStitchOfficial/Advanced-Astro-v4-i18n/README.md

 1. Ensure the astro.config.mjs, client.json, robots.txt and \_redirects have been filled out and updated.
 2. Netlify is the recommended hosting provider.
 If you choose another one, make sure to modify the `_redirects` code to handle the 404 page.
 Navigate to your Netlify Admin Panel, click _Add new site | Import an existing project_
-3. Follow the instructions to connect your GitHub repository to Netlify.
+3. Follow the instructions to connect your GitHub repository to Netlify and deploy.
-4. Once deployed, go to the project's page, click on `Site configuration` then `Identity` in the navigation, then click `Enable Identity`
-5. Invite yourself, and the client, to the site
-6. While in the Identity tab, click the "Settings and usage" button to open the settings options.
-Then, do the following:
-    * Go to `Registration / Registration Preferences`, and set registration from Public to Invite Only
-    * Go to `Registration / External Providers` and add a provider.
-We recommend Google, so the client can login with Google in 1 click.
-    * Go to `Services / Git Gateway` and enable it.

 <a name="acknowledgments"></a>